 Response: Surplus revenue from parking charges supports other transport measures including non-commercial, but essential local bus services.
-This is one of the main reasons why the council has been in a position to retain the vast majority of these bus services, in contrast to other local authorities which have seen significant cuts to services.
+This is one of the main reasons why the Council has been in a position to retain the vast majority of these bus services, in contrast to other local authorities which have seen significant cuts to services.

-72. If the implementation of Options 2 to 6 is not agreed then this could have the following possible impacts on each identified Protected Characteristic group:
+79. If the implementation of Options 1 to 6 is not agreed by Cabinet at its meeting on 30 January 2018, then this could have the following possible impacts on each identified Protected Characteristic group: